vyud/student_repository/_pages/markdown-help.md

 [Link to another page](../another-page) on this site.
 Look at the directory structure in your _site folder. "/another-page/" is at the same level as this page.
 The ".." is a shortcut that means, "go up one directory level".
 You can link multiple together as in '../../' to mean two levels higher.
 A link is further composed by adding "/" plus a directory or file.

 You can also simply refer to the location of a page by it's absolute location.
-A shortcut on your site is to use '{{ site.url }}' (which expands to {{ site.url }}) and then walk out the url to the location of your file.
+A shortcut on your site is to use '{{ site.baseurl }}' (which expands to {{ site.baseurl }}) and then walk out the url to the location of your file.
 As an example, see how the squirrel image is linked below.

-Look at the formatting below and compare to the markdown from the [source file linked here](https://github.com/idia640/hobbithill/edit/master/_pages/markdown-help.md) in your repository.
+Look at the formatting below and compare to the markdown from the [source file linked here]({{github_repository_url}}/edit/master/_pages/markdown-help.md) in your repository.

 There should be whitespace between paragraphs.